Free Consultation Call 24/7

 • Are handrails and grab bars appropriately placed in the hallways and bathrooms?

-• What types of activities can residents, including those who cannot leave their rooms, participate in?
+• What types of activities can residents, including those who are unable to leave their rooms, participate in?

 • Do residents help plan or choose available activities?